Multiple Queries with Multiple Keys: A Precise Prompt Matching Paradigm for Prompt-based Continual Learning: Introduction

-To improve the matching rate and the consistency between the prompt and the test samples, we propose the Multiple Queries with Multiple Keys (MQMK) matching paradigm.
-Unlike the current Single Query-Single Key (SQSK) paradigm, where a single query matches a single key \cite{wang2022learning,wang2022dualprompt,smith2023coda}, our method extends the queries across all tasks and forms a query pool, with each query corresponding to a task, as shown in \cref{fig:motivation2}.
-This query pool, which includes all task-specific prompts and contains task-related knowledge, is used for task-level breadth search.
-Additionally, we extend the original task-level keys to Multiple Keys in each task to better represent the feature distribution of the training samples for deep search.
-Our experiments demonstrate that the performance is optimal when Multiple Keys are extended to the class level.
-Through horizontal expansion of the query-key matching mechanism, the MQMK paradigm significantly improves the matching rate, achieving 32.82\% improvement in certain scenario, and delivers State-Of-The-Art (SOTA) performance across three challenging and well-recognized continual learning datasets.
-Our method and experiments provide strong evidence that, in addition to improving prompt quality, directly enhancing the matching mechanism can effectively improve performance.
+To improve the matching rate and consistency between prompt and test samples, we propose the Multiple Queries with Multiple Keys (MQMK) paradigm.
+Unlike the current Single Query–Single Key (SQSK) paradigm \cite{wang2022learning,wang2022dualprompt,smith2023coda}, our method builds a query pool—each query corresponding to a task—for task-level breadth search (\cref{fig:motivation2}).
+Additionally, we extend task-level keys to Multiple Keys within each task for deep search.
+Experiments show performance is best when keys are at class level.
+Due to knowledge discrepancies among queries, we introduce a local matching mechanism to mitigate mutual interference.
+To address query overhead under resource constraints, we propose MQMK-Efficient Inference (MQMK-EI), which uses a single enhanced query to match multiple keys.
+By horizontally expanding the query-key matching mechanism, MQMK achieves up to 32.82\% improvement in matching rate and delivers SOTA performance across three recognized continual learning datasets.
+Our results show that, beyond improving prompt quality, directly enhancing the matching mechanism can effectively improve performance.